• Learn about Tet: the Vietnamese New Year

 9 – Visiting pagodas

-To Vietnamese people, visiting pagodas during Tet holiday is not only to express their wishes but also to find peace after a hard and stressful year of working.
-With the calm and peaceful environment in pagodas, they hope to forget all the sadness and worries after the previous year and find peace for their souls.
+To Vietnamese people, visiting pagodas during the Tet holiday is not only to express their wishes but also to find peace after a hard and stressful year of working.
+With the calm and peaceful environment in pagodas, they hope to forget all the sadness and worries after the previous year and find peace in their souls.

 10 – Xông đất – being the first footing